CodingIsaac/Ethereum_Law/Ethereum Articles/blockchainAndEnvironmentalLaw.md

 <img src="/Images/energyConsumption.jpeg.png">
 <h2>Past CO2 Emissions from Crypto Mining</h2>
 Data shows that in 2021 only, crypto mining comprised 0.9% of global electricity use and 0.33% of global emissions.
 At 220 terawatt per hour, in 2021, crypto mining demanded around as much electricity as Australia or Spain.
 One Bitcoin transaction required the equivalent electricity consumption of a typical individual from Ghana or Pakistan for 3 years.
 And in 2022, crypto mining and data centers accounted for 2 percent of world electricity, and metrics indicates that this is likely to increase by 3.5% in five years according to the International Energy Agency projections, this level of energy consumption will be equilavent to current consumption of Japan (the world's fifth largest electricity user).
 In 2024,according to live data from the Cambridge Bitcoin Electricity Consumption Index (CBECI), only Bitcoin network’s estimated power demand is approximately 21.10 gigawatts (GW), where a gigawatt equals one billion watts of power .
 This translates to an annualized electricity consumption of 184.97 terawatt-hours (TWh), with a terawatt-hour representing one trillion watts consumed over the course of an hour, amazing right?
 This energy usage is comparable to the annual electricity consumption of mid-sized nations like Thailand  or Argentina.
-These highlights the significant energy demands of Bitcoin and crypto-mining, and indeed calls for the pressing need for energy efficiency to mitigate its environmental impact.
+These highlights the significant energy demands of Bitcoin and crypto-mining, and indeed calls for the pressing need for energy efficiency to mitigate its environmental impact. <br>

 <img src="/Images/pow_pos.jpeg">